-In a nationally watched Arizona special election last month, a Democrat came close to victory in a district Republicans won by a 37% vote margin in 2016.
-The results in Arizona came off the heels of another special election in Pennsylvania, where a Democrat bested a Republican in a district the Democrats didn’t even bother to challenge in 2016.
+In a nationally watched Arizona special election last month, a Democrat came close to victory in a district Republicans won by a 37% margin in 2016.
+The results in Arizona came off the heels of another special election in Pennsylvania, where a Democrat bested a Republican in a district they didn’t even bother to challenge last cycle.

 Conventional intelligence suggests the early special election results are a bellwether for the 2018 midterm elections.
 Perhaps they are…but if we are to listen closely and objectively, what do these bellwethers actually indicate for campaigns throughout the country?

-At Resonate, we leveraged artificial intelligence (AI) models to gain an advanced and unbiased understanding of how voter behavior in AZ-08, home to last month’s special election, and media consumption patterns throughout Arizona can help inform the best strategies for targeting and messaging voters this cycle.
+At Resonate, we leveraged artificial intelligence (AI) models to gain an advanced and unbiased understanding of how voter behavior in AZ-08, home to last month’s special, and media consumption patterns throughout Arizona can help inform targeting and messaging strategies this cycle.

 Digital Media Bubbles in AZ-08 Called for Persuasion Tactics

-This map represents the average level of liberal-conservative bias in digital news consumed by AZ-08 voters – at zip code level – in the months leading up to the April 24th special election.
-Calculated by AI powered behavioral models, we call these pockets of political news consumption, “media bubbles”.
+This map represents the average level of liberal-conservative bias in online news consumed by AZ-08 voters in the months leading up to the April 24th election.
+We call these pockets of political news consumption, “media bubbles”.

-If the red on the map is indicative of conservative media consumed by voters heading into the election, does this look like a district the Republicans carried by 37% less than 2 years ago?
+If the red on the map is indicative of conservative media that was consumed, does this look like a district Republicans carried by 37% less than 2 years ago?

-The fact is the landscape and voter patterns in AZ-08 drastically changed in a short period of time…and AI suggests this is happening on a real-time basis in districts all over the nation.
+The fact is voter patterns in AZ-08 drastically changed in a short period of time…and our models suggest this is happening on a real-time basis in districts throughout the nation.

-By mapping out these media bubbles, our models showed the best way to win a plurality of the vote in AZ-08 was by adopting a persuasion plan aimed at targeting and appealing to independent-minded voters.
+By mapping out these media bubbles, our data showed the best way to win a plurality of the vote in AZ-08 was by adopting a persuasion plan aimed at independent-minded voters.
 Represented in the purple that dominates the above map, these voters were ready for messages that appealed to their policy positions and values, not just party bias or voter history.

 Statewide Media Bubbles Reinforce Swing Vote Significance

-This map represents the average level of liberal-conservative bias in digital news consumed by voters throughout Arizona.
+This map represents the average level of liberal-conservative bias in digital news consumed by voters statewide.
 White space represents low census areas that fail to provide adequate scale.

-Even the behavioral patterns throughout the entire state reinforce the major role independent and swing voters will play in deciding several major races this year, including the Gubernatorial and U.S. Senate elections.
-As the map shows, staunch conservative and liberal media consumption is few and far between…
+Even statewide behavioral patterns reinforce the role independent and swing voters will play in deciding races this year, including the Gubernatorial and U.S. Senate elections.
+As the map shows, staunch conservative and liberal media consumption is few and far between.

 The Bellwether Political Campaigns Should Follow

-Early special election results and behavioral patterns in battlegrounds like Arizona are highlighting the essential role independents and swing voters will play in races throughout the nation this year – even in races that were just recently considered foregone conclusions.
+Early election results and behavioral patterns in battlegrounds like Arizona highlight the essential role of 2018 independents – even in races that were recently considered foregone conclusions.